pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 - have foxy drain power when he attacks

-- move to next night when you win
-- make a main menu
 - clean up the everything bro

 - add phone guy if you have time